Skip to content

 end

-Delaying the DLQ data processing
+Delaying the DLQ Data Processing

 In some cases, it can be beneficial to delay the processing of messages dispatched to a Dead Letter Queue (DLQ) topic.
 This can be useful when a message has failed to be processed multiple times, and you want to avoid overwhelming the system with repeated processing attempts.
 By delaying the processing of these messages, you can avoid consuming valuable resources and prevent potential system failures or downtime.